lebogan/snob/README.md

 ## TODO
 - [X] Add ability to do on-the-fly editing of config file using default system editor.
 - [ ] Replace reliance on external snmpwalk to make this app even more portable.
+- [ ] Add build for Raspberry Pi Model 4

 ## Development
 [Please, see the DISCLAIMER below](#disclaimer)